Active galactic nucleus: Radiatively inefficient AGN

 There exists a class of "radiatively inefficient" solutions to the equations that govern accretion.
 Several theories exist, but the most widely known of these is the Advection Dominated Accretion Flow (ADAF).
 In this type of accretion, which is important for accretion rates well below the Eddington limit, the accreting matter does not form a thin disc and consequently does not efficiently radiate away the energy that it acquired as it moved close to the black hole.
 Radiatively inefficient accretion has been used to explain the lack of strong AGN-type radiation from massive black holes at the centres of elliptical galaxies in clusters, where otherwise we might expect high accretion rates and correspondingly high luminosities.
 Radiatively inefficient AGN would be expected to lack many of the characteristic features of standard AGN with an accretion disc.

 Particle acceleration

 AGN are a candidate source of high and ultra-high energy cosmic rays (see also Centrifugal mechanism of acceleration).

 Observational characteristics

-There is no single observational signature of an AGN.
-The list below covers some of the features that have allowed systems to be identified as AGN.